-6. Compulsory study aids
+Compulsory study aids

-In Phase 1, students will require a white coat and a dissection kit to support their study of anatomy.
-(For students who do not wish to purchase a white coat, these can be borrowed for a fee - currently £1 per anatomy class.)
+In Phase 1, students will be given a lab coat and dissection kit to support their study of anatomy.
 Students will need to purchase a stethoscope.
 There are no other compulsory study aids for the MBChB programme.

-7. Compulsory research project costs (approved by supervisor)
+Compulsory research project costs (approved by supervisor)